fedefraschio/Blockchain-FederatedLearning/README.md

 different hospital model instances one at time in sequence.
 In a real time scenario, with more than one peer, it is possible to run the different learnings at the same time and it works in the same way.

+### Settings of the simulation
+All the parameters of the simulation can be set in the file _constants.py_
+- Number of devices (nodes)
+- FL rounds
+- Number of epochs
+- ...

+### Step 1: Setup
-### setup first time
+#### Setup first time
-It is possible to choose the dataset, inserting the parameter, "brain_tumor" it will be used the brain tumor dataset, if the dataset is not sepcify it will be used the Alzheimer dataset
+It is possible to choose the dataset, inserting the parameter, "brain_tumor" it will be used the brain tumor dataset, if the dataset is not specified it will be used the Alzheimer dataset

 For **Brain Tumor**: